-Chicago teachers back keeping kids remote until Jan.
-18
+Chicago mayor, teachers still at odds over COVID protocols

-CHICAGO (AP) — Closed-door negotiations resumed Saturday to resolve a standoff between Chicago school officials and the city’s teachers union over COVID-19 precautions that canceled three days of classes this week, while the union went public with its latest proposal to keep kids and teachers online until mid-January.
+CHICAGO (AP) — Closed-door negotiations resumed Saturday to resolve a standoff between Chicago school officials and the city’s teachers union over COVID-19 precautions that canceled three days of classes this week, but the public war-of-words between union leaders and Chicago’s mayor showed little sign of an imminent resolution.

+In a written statement, Mayor Lori Lightfoot flatly rejected the union’s latest proposal that softened its prior demand for mandatory testing but wouldn’t put kids back in classrooms until mid-January.

+“CTU leadership, you’re not listening,” Lightfoot said.
+“The best, safest place for kids to be is in school.
+Students need to be back in person as soon as possible.
+That’s what parents want.
+That’s what the science supports.
+We will not relent.”

-Under the package, teachers and their students would resume remote instruction Wednesday but wouldn’t return to classrooms until Jan.
-18. The union softened its demand for broader mandatory testing, instead proposing a random screening program that students could opt out of.
+The blunt response came less than an hour after leaders of the Chicago Teachers Union unveiled their latest proposal to resume remote instruction Wednesday and in-person instruction on Jan.
+18. The union also backed a random screening program that students could opt out of, rather than mandatory testing.

+CTU President Jesse Sharkey said Lightfoot’s opposition to an opt-out testing program and remote learning districtwide doesn’t “compute.”

+“We’d like to see the mayor make a compromise as well,” Sharkey said.
+“I mean what the mayor is essentially offering instead is no instruction in schools at all, no services.
+She’s offering schools as warming centers where arts and crafts and open gyms can take place.”

-The Chicago Teachers Union, which voted this week to revert to online instruction, told teachers not to show up to schools starting Wednesday while talks took place.
+The union, which voted this week to revert to online instruction, told teachers not to show up to schools starting Wednesday while talks took place.
 The move just two days after students returned from winter break prompted district officials to cancel classes in the roughly 350,000-student district for three days, and many principals have warned parents they are unlikely to be able to hold classes on Monday.

-Representatives for the district and Mayor Lori Lightfoot did not immediately respond Saturday to requests for comment on the union’s proposal.

-But both Chicago Public Schools CEO Pedro Martinez and Lightfoot have maintained that moving the entire district to remote instruction is a nonstarter, preferring to reserve that step in response to infections within an individual school.
+Both Chicago Public Schools CEO Pedro Martinez and Lightfoot have maintained that moving the entire district to remote instruction is a nonstarter, preferring to reserve that step in response to infections within an individual school.

 The union’s proposal maintained a trigger to end in-person instruction if COVID-19 rates within the city increase at certain levels.

-“We need to get a deal done absolutely,” Lightfoot said in an interview with WGN-TV on Friday afternoon, prior to the release of the latest union proposal.
-“But we’ve got to get one that is fair, that is reasonable and that covers the entire school year because I’m not going to go back to the table again and again and again and say ‘Pretty please’ to the (Chicago Teachers Union) leadership to get our kids back in school.”

 Lightfoot also favors an opt-in testing program contrary to the union’s stance, saying parents should be the ones making that decision for their children.
-Lightfoot said in the interview that negotiators made progress this week, without providing more detail.
+Other sticking points include metrics to trigger individual school closures.

 School districts nationwide have confronted the same issues, with most opting to stay open while ramping up virus testing and tweaking protocols in response to the shifting pandemic.
 But a growing number of U.S. districts, including some large school systems, have gone back to remote learning as infections soar and sideline staff members.